mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 - Help Thai people **realize the importance** of mental disorders.
 - Provide an **overview of mental health** in Thailand.

-This study is part of the course CPE 301: Work Integrated Learning, in the Health Data Science program at King Mongkut's University of Technology Thonburi, during the third semester of the academic year 2021.
+This study is part of the course CPE 301: Work Integrated Learning, in the Health Data Science program at the Princess Srisavangavadhana College of Medicine, [Chulabhorn Royal Academy](https://www.cra.ac.th/th/home) and the Department of Computer Engineering, [King Mongkut's University of Technology Thonburi](https://www.kmutt.ac.th/en/), during the third semester of the academic year 2021.
 It involves practical training with professionals in a company, hospital, or other health-related organization for a minimum of six weeks during the summer.

 ### 🙋‍♀️Group (เกือบจะอ๋อ)
 1. [Papin Thanutchapat](https://github.com/Jappapin)